cancerberoSgx/jsx-alone/jsx-alone-dom-extra/README.md

 To be sincere, `jsx-alone-dom-extra` is now more a research project of mine to research how JSX based Components could be implemented.
 So the following is just updated of this research and some ideas also.

-This research is mostly about how to implement Component state and function attributes, in different ways and compare different aspects of each other  such as:
+This research is mostly about how to implement Component state , in different ways and compare different aspects of each other  such as:

  * API simplicity
  * code maintainability